 - Dating Profile Professional Services Can Help

-There are some fundamental things that the online dating companies don’t want you to focus on.
+There are some fundamental things that online dating companies don’t want you to focus on.
 If you figure them out, then you either won’t join the site or you’ll be too efficient you’d be off their site in less than a month.

 Everyone has heard the stories or even knows somebody that found the relationship they were looking for by dating online.
 However, they forget to ask what those people did differently to make it work for them.

 About 10% of people leave their online dating site within 3 months.
-However, sites don’t tend to make their marketing costs back unless you stay longer than 3 months becasue to get you to sign up they generally spend about $42 in advertising.
+However, sites don’t tend to make their marketing costs back unless you stay longer than 3 months because to get you to sign up they generally spend about $42 in advertising.